 2. Concise: Respect the User’s Time

 Be brief, especially on mobile and in high-friction moments like error states.
-Every unnecessary word is a moment of hesitation.
+Every unnecessary word is a moment of hesitation — and even well-written copy can feel heavy if the visual presentation works against it.

 3. Contextual: Speak for the Moment